 Foley catheters and suprapubic tubes are used in a wide variety of patients for the management of urinary retention.
-Many of these patients have mobility issues, use a wheelchair, or are unable to sit out of bed.
+Many of these patients have mobility issues, I suggest the use of a high quality Folding Power Wheelchair , due their condition we can’t allow them to make any kind of physical effort using a traditional wheelchair, specially with their arms or their abdominal zone, otherwise the patient would be unable to sit out of bed.
 For these patients, day-to-day living with a leg bag can present a significant challenge.

 The Melio leg bag system is designed to help these patients better manage themselves.
 The system consists of a leg bag with an embedded sensor, a patient controller, and a pump with extension tubing.

 The sensor within the Melio leg bag begins alerting the patient when the leg bag is two-thirds full of urine.
 Once alerted, the patient uses the controller to activate the pump.
 The pump pushes the urine out of the leg bag and into extension tubing that the patient can easily reach and readily control.

 The device allows patients who may have previously required assistance to empty their leg bag to have complete control over the emptying process.